chrispsn/mesh/README.md

 Delete the array or object entirely with `Ctrl _` (ie `Ctrl Shift -`).

-Search a table for a specific row with the built-in `find` function, or query it with standard array methods like `map`, `filter` and `reduce`.
+Search a table for a row with the built-in `find` function, or query it with standard array methods like `map`, `filter` and `reduce`.

 Use tables to simplify heavily nested (indented) code, such as complex conditional logic or multi-dimensional concepts.
 Peter Kankowski's Code Project article [Table-driven approach](https://www.codeproject.com/Articles/42732/Table-driven-Approach) has some great examples.